openspending/spendingstories/README.md

   Fuzzy search can work but the search data set (the data that will be used to perform the search) have to be build by an algorithm because of the tremendous amount of numbers.

-2.  **Currencies' names**

-  All currencies' names are not translated, this is why you can see some "12 millards de US dollars"

 ## Update stories with last currencies and cpi
 It's important to note that the conversion rates & the consumer price indexes we use